© BrunoPress

 Anthony Hopkins: His impressive life and career

 Sir Anthony Hopkins is one of cinema's most esteemed actors.
-Known for his defining role as Dr Hannibal Lecter in 1991's 'The Silence of the Lambs,' for which he received his first Academy Award for Best Actor, Hopkins has also won numerous other honors across the BAFTAs, Emmys, and the Golden Globes.
+Known for his defining role as Dr. Hannibal Lecter in 1991's 'The Silence of the Lambs,' for which he received his first Academy Award for Best Actor, Hopkins has also won numerous other honors across the BAFTAs, Emmys, and the Golden Globes.

-In celebration of this legend, browse the following gallery for an appreciation of the man described as "the greatest actor of his generation."
+So, in celebration of this legend, browse the following gallery for an appreciation of the man described as "the greatest actor of his generation."

 RECOMMENDED FOR YOU